Bioconductor/auxiliary_docker_containers/annotationhub/README.md

 If you are on linux, the URL of the server is likely [http://localhost:3000/resource](http://localhost:3000/resource).

+If you are in the cloud you need to use the public DNS name of your instance as your IP address.

 If you are using boot2docker (deprecated by Docker Toolbox), you can determine your Docker host's IP address with the command `boot2docker ip`.
 If this returns `1.2.3.4`, your URL